 Data subjects have a number of rights under the GDPR:

 - The right to information.
 Data subjects have the right to be provided with certain information about the data processing done within the University.
 ATU provides this information in its Privacy Notices.

 - The right to obtain access to personal data.
 Data subjects have the right to be provided with a copy of their personal data along with certain details in relation to the processing of their personal data.
-CLICK HERE to find out how to make an access request.

 - The right to rectification.
 Data subjects have the right to have inaccurate personal data that the University holds in relation to them rectified.
 In some circumstances, if the personal data is incomplete, an individual can require the controller to complete the data, or to record a supplementary statement.

 - The right to be forgotten (erasure).
 Individuals have the right to have their data erased in certain situations such as where the data is no longer required for the purpose for which it was collected, the individual withdraws consent or the information is being processed unlawfully.
 There is an exemption to this for scientific or historical research purposes or statistical purposes if the erasure would render impossible or seriously impair the achievement of the objectives of the research.
 Individuals can ask the controller to ‘restrict’ processing of the data whilst complaints (for example, about accuracy) are resolved or the processing is unlawful.

 - The right to object and restrict processing.
 Data subjects have the right to object to specific types of processing which includes processing for direct marketing.
 The data subject needs to demonstrate grounds for objecting to the processing relating to their particular situation except in the case of direct marketing where it is an absolute right.